 3. The look of the ground turkey

-If it was fresh looking with a lite pink color when you bought it and now it has a dull color and not vibrant and is showing any of the other signs then that is a good idea that it is no good.
+If it was fresh looking with a lite pink color when you bought it and now it has a dull color and is not vibrant and is showing any of the other signs then that is a good idea that it is no good.

-The best way without a thermometer is to make sure that the color is uniform throighot the meat.
+The best way without a thermometer is to make sure that the color is uniform throughout the meat.
 If you started with light pink color then if there is any left make sure to cook it longer.

-If you do have a thermometer then you are looking for at least 165°F and I like to cook it closer to 170°F degrees when its ground poultry or ground beef.
+If you do have a thermometer then you are looking for at least 165°F and I like to cook it closer to 170°F degrees when it’s ground poultry or ground beef.

-The meat is very lean so you really don’t want to over cook it but you do run the risk of getting food poising when its not fully cooked.
+The meat is very lean so you really don’t want to overcook it but you do run the risk of getting food poising when it’s not fully cooked.

 If you are looking for a tasty turkey meatball recipe check out this recipe!!